Sabircodr/JAVA_sem4/Programs/diffNames.md

-Below is a Markdown file (`ClassAndFileName.md`) explaining the Java program demonstrating that the class name and the source file name can be different.

----

 Java allows the class name to differ from the name of the source file.
 This flexibility in naming conventions is useful for organizing and structuring Java projects.
 Here's a simple demonstration:

 #### Source Code